scottblender/computing-at-scale-assignments-SB-2025/assignment1/README.md

 ### cpp Files

-1. **PolynomialIntegrate.cpp**
+1. **Integrate.cpp**
    This file performs the integration using the specified method.
-It takes in the following arguments from the command line:
+It takes in the following arguments:
    - **integrator_type**: 1 for Gauss-Legendre, 2 for Gauss-Lobatto, 3 for Gauss-Chebyshev.
    - **coeffs**: A vector of coefficients for the polynomial.
 Coefficients are in order of constant, x, x^2, ...
    - **a, b**: The limits of integration.